The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Everyone knows the most important thing in the real estate industry is location, location, location.

-But for realtors and real estate teams who help clients buy and sell properties, here’s another key phrase: commission, commission, commission.
+But for realtors and real estate teams who help clients buy and sell properties, there’s another key phrase: commission, commission, commission.

-According to research from The Conference Board, real estate agents have a career satisfaction rating of 68%.
-This is higher than the national average of 51% and its among the highest in any profession.
+According to research from The Conference Board, realtors have a career satisfaction rating of 68%.
+This is higher than the national average of 51% and is among the highest in any profession.

-• Real estate commission is calculated as a percentage of a property’s final selling price.
-This is usually split equally between the buying and selling sides before being distributed among real estate agents based on their commission structure.
+- Real estate commissions are calculated as a percentage of a property’s final selling price.
+This is usually split equally between the buying and selling sides before being distributed among realtors.

-• A traditional split is when the brokerage and real estate agent earn a set percentage of the commission on each deal.
+- A traditional split is when the brokerage and real estate agent each earn a set percentage of the commission on a deal.

-• Franchises will take a large cut of your sales but they will also help you attract more clients.
+- Franchises will take a large cut of your sales but will also help attract more clients.

 How Is Commission Distributed?

-2. The brokerage that manages the legal and compliance-related aspects of the sale, and provides other support services to agents.
+- The brokerage that manages legal compliance and offers support to agents.

-This means the buyer’s agent and the listing agent may get different commissions from the same deal.
+This means the listing and buyer’s agent can earn different commissions from the same deal.

 1. The Traditional Commission Split Model